Auxilor/auxilor.github.io/docs/reforges/index.md

 ## What are Reforges?

 Reforges are modifers that are applied to your item with the reforge menu!
 If you've ever played Hypixel Skyblock, the system is very similar.
-You just open the menu with /reforge (or set up an NPC to run /reforges open <player>) and you're sorted.
+You just open the menu with /reforge (or set up an NPC to run /reforges open %player%) and you're sorted.
 It's a great addition to the item metagame on your server, and feels like a fluent addition to the base game.

 ## Why this plugin?